 Coronavirus Disease 2019 (COVID-19) is a new disease that causes respiratory illness in people.
 It can spread from person to person.
 People of all ages can be infected.
-Older people and those with the following pre-existing conditions may become severely ill if infected:
+Older adults and people with pre-existing medical conditions like asthma, diabetes and heart disease may be more likely to become severely ill if infected.

 Coronavirus and Symptoms

 COVID-19 is a respiratory disease that is caused by a new virus called a coronavirus, which has become a public health emergency.
 The number of cases continue to increase nationally and globally.

 The symptoms of coronavirus include mild to severe respiratory symptoms.
 Symptoms include fever, cough, and shortness of breath, and lower respiratory illness.
 COVID-19 can be contagious before a person begins showing symptoms.